Frequently asked questions

 My store sells electrical equipment and batteries.
 Are there any other regulations I should be aware of?

 Yes, If you sell electrical and electronic equipment (EEE), the waste electrical and electronic equipment (WEEE) regulations require you to provide a way for your customers to dispose of their old household electrical and electronic equipment when you sell them a new version of the same item.
-These regulations apply regardless of how you sell the products – online or in a store.

 Regulations also require you to offer a free collection or 'take-back' service for waste or used batteries if you sell or supply 32kg or more of portable batteries per year.
 This is the equivalent of selling one pack of 4 AA batteries per day over a year.
 If you sell over the 32kg threshold, you'll need to have a collection point at your premises.
 These rules apply whether you run a shop, a chain of shops or sell batteries online, by mail order or telephone.

-We do not accept batteries or vapes in any of our collection services.
+Please note: we do not accept batteries or vapes in any of our collection services.